Company Liquidation and Winding up

 2. Creditors’ voluntary winding up

-If the company is unable to meet its liabilities, the company may convene a meeting of its creditors for the purpose to consider its proposal for a voluntary winding up of a company, set out in Section 296, 297 & 298 of the Companies Act.
-If a winding up Special Resolution is passed in the favour of the Creditors Voluntary Winding Up, the company shall nominate a liquidator, subject to any preference the creditors may have as to the choice of liquidator.
+If the company is unable to meet its liabilities, the company may convene a meeting of its creditors for the purpose to consider its proposal for a voluntary winding up of a company.
+If a winding up Special Resolution is passed in the favour of the Creditors Voluntary Winding Up, the company shall nominate a liquidator, subject to any preference the creditors may have as to the choice of liquidator

 3. Compulsory winding up